Updated June 22, 2023

 There are four actions that we need to use explicit cursors.

-- DECLARE: In this section, the programmer actually creates a named context area for the Select statement.
-The select statement is declared in this section of the PL/SQL program.
+- DECLARE: In this section, the programmer creates a named context area for the Select statement.
+This section of the PL/SQL program declares the select statement.

-- OPEN: In this section oracle actually allocates memory for the cursor.
+- OPEN: In this section, the oracle allocates memory for the Cursor.

-- FETCH: In this section actual execution starts.
-The select statement fetches the records from the database and stores it in the allocated memory.
+- FETCH: In this section, actual execution starts.
+The select statement fetches the database records and stores them in the allocated memory.
 The data is fetched record by record way.
-It is a record level activity.
-So the set of records is also called Active Set.
+It is a record-level activity.
+Therefore, we also refer to the set of records as an Active Set.

-- CLOSE: This statement is used to close the cursor and the memory allocated to the cursor will be released.
+- CLOSE: You use this statement to close the Cursor, thereby releasing the memory allocated to the Cursor.

 Example of Cursor in Oracle

-In this example, we are going to get the employee id from the employee table only for those employees who are from the city of Mumbai.
+In this example, we will only get the employee id from the employee table for those from Mumbai.
 We are going to use Cursor for this situation.
 Let us look at the PL/SQL block for displaying the id of the employees based in Mumbai.